willfurnass/sheffield_hpc/sharc/software/apps/CASTEP.rst

 It is probably because you are not a member of the ``castep`` group.
 See Licensing_ for details on how to be added to this group.

-Interactive usage is fine for small CASTEP jobs such as the Silicon example given at http://www.castep.org/Tutorials/BasicsAndBonding
+Interactive usage is fine for small CASTEP jobs such as the Silicon example given in the CASTEP `Basics and Bonding <http://www.castep.org/Tutorials/BasicsAndBonding>`_ tutorial.

 To run this example, you can do: